ErikKassubek/ADVOCATE/doc/recording.md

 interleaving in a trace.
 Those traces can be used to deterministically [replay](./replay.md) a program run or to perform [dynamic analysis](analysis.md) on the recorded execution.

-The recording of the trace is implemented in the [modified runtime](../go-patch/src/runtime).
+To record the relevant operation into traces, we have added the required functionality directly into the implementations of the operations.
+For this we provide a modified [modified runtime](../go-patch/src/runtime).

-To run the recording, a special header is added to the running program by the toolchain.
+Running a test or program with the correct preamble (see below) using this runtime, will result in a trace being recorded.

 For each of the operations we want to record, additional function calls have been added to the operation implementations.